aksharabhat/spaceX-launch-program/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Note: As the Response Takes time to get fetch please wait for few mintues after page load or button click to load and display the data.
+## Note: As the Response Takes time to get fetched, please wait for few mintues after page load or button click to load and display the data.